First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: First-Order Temporal OMQs under the Epistemic Semantics

 \section{First-Order Temporal OMQs under the Epistemic Semantics}

 We use positive temporal concepts and roles as building blocks for our most expressive query language.
-It is inspired by the epistemic queries introduced by~\citeA{CalvaneseGLLR07} and the SPARQL~1.1 entailment regimes~\cite{GlimmOgbuji13}; cf.\ also~\cite{Motik12,GutierrezHV07}.
+It is inspired by the epistemic queries introduced by~\citeA{CalvaneseGLLR07} and the SPARQL~1.1 entailment regimes~\cite{GlimmOgbuji13}; cf.~\citeA{Motik12,GutierrezHV07}.
 The definition and main rewritability result are straightforward, so this section will be brief.
-A (\emph{temporal}) \emph{ontology-mediated query} (\OMQ{}) is a pair $\q=(\TO, \psi(\avec{x},\avec{t}))$, in which $\TO$ is an ontology and $\psi(\avec{x},\avec{t})$ a first-order formula built from atoms of the form $\varkappa(x,t)$, $\varrho(x,y,t)$ and $t<t'$, where $\varkappa$ and $\varrho$ are a positive temporal concept and role, respectively, $x$ and $y$ are \emph{individual variables}, and $t$ and~$t'$ \emph{temporal variables}; the free variables $\avec{x}$ and $\avec{t}$ of $\psi$ are called the \emph{answer variables} of~$\q$.
-Given an ABox $\A$, the \OMQ~$\q$ is evaluated over a two-sorted structure $\mathfrak{G}_{\TO,\A}$ that extends the structure $\mathfrak{G}_{\A}$ associated with $\A$ by the set of all positive temporal concepts and roles entailed by $\TO$ and $\A$.
-More precisely, let $\mathfrak{a}$ be an assignment that maps individual and temporal variables to elements of $\ind(\A)$ and $\tem(\A)$, respectively.
-The relation $\GOA\models^\mathfrak{a} \psi$ (`$\psi$ is true in $\GOA$ under $\mathfrak{a}$') is defined as follows:
+A (\emph{temporal}) \emph{ontology-mediated query} (\OMQ{}) is a pair $\q=(\TO, \psi(\avec{x},\avec{t}))$, in which $\TO$ is an ontology and $\psi(\avec{x},\avec{t})$ a first-order formula built from atoms of the form $\varkappa(x,t)$, $\varrho(x,y,t)$, and $t<t'$, where $\varkappa$ and $\varrho$ are a positive temporal concept and role, respectively, $x$ and $y$ are \emph{individual variables}, and $t$ and~$t'$ \emph{temporal variables}; the free variables $\avec{x}$ and $\avec{t}$ of $\psi$ are called the \emph{answer variables} of~$\q$.
+Given an ABox $\A$, the \OMQ~$\q$ is evaluated over a two-sorted structure $\GOA$ with domain $\ind(\A)\cup \tem(\A)$, where the extension of $\varkappa$, $\rho$ and $<$ in $\GOA$ is defined by setting, for any assignment $\mathfrak{a}$ mapping individual and temporal variables to elements of $\ind(\A)$ and $\tem(\A)$: